paveltimofeev/screens.io/tasklist.md

 -- [Move to AWS: 2] STORE (PUT/GET) IMAGES AT AWS S3
 -- [TechDept] Backend: Work with File paths is inconvenient: vrtdata, test results, references, s3 - should be easily convertible to each other.
 -- Backend: Why redbullracing tests are failed without any report? *failed because of tried to load file that does not exists*
+-- [Move to AWS: 2] Support strategies of storing images at AWS S3 or at local FileSystem

+- Frontend: Comparer: allow approve only failed cases
 - [Move to AWS: 2] Backend: GET references from AWS S3 before run tests (download ref images of every scenario, delete successfully uploaded images)
-- [Move to AWS: 2] Support strategies of storing images at AWS S3 or at local FileSystem
 - [Bug] Backend: References are not uploads to s3
+- Backend: add retries to S3Adapter or ensure that aws lib already provides it.

 TechDept
 - [TechDept] approve by runId, not by pair item
 - [TechDept] Frontend: Fix filters at Jobs view
 - [TechDept] Frontend: Need filtration by status at JobPage (results report) (Implement Sidebar filters for Job Page)
 - [TechDept] Frontend: *featurelost* total number of scenarios
-- [TechDept] Frontend: Close menu at mobile view after click, and do not cover header
 - [TechDept] Backend & Frontend: Viewport settings are not convenient to use and develop.
 Need better solution, maybe table ith togglers.
 - [TechDept] Proxy: Simplify passwordChecks by user/by email - introduce accountId as a key instead of user/email
 - [TechDept] Proxy: Simplify setting of x-auth-proxy-... headers - `userid vs user._id`, `user, name - really needed?`